-For the purposes of this document, the terms "population" and "sub-population" refer to geographic regions.
+For the purposes of this document, the term "population" refers to geographic regions, either the entire B.C. range or conservation regions, depending on context.
 For management purposes the B.C. range has been divided into seven conservation regions (Figure 2; CMMRT 2003).
 The Alaska Border region was added in 2008 when two nests were found there (COSEWIC 2012).
 The number of Marbled Murrelets nesting in this region is unknown, but thought to be small, with birds flying in from Alaskan waters, and to date this region has not been included in any tallies of habitat.
 Consequently only populations and habitat within the remaining six primary conservation regions are considered here.

 No estimates exist of the number of Marbled Murrelets that historically inhabited coastal B.C., although they likely occupied most inshore marine waters in various seasons.
 There are insufficient data to determine the extent or significance of population changes in B.C. over the past century.
 Anecdotal evidence since the early 1900s and some quantitative data from the last 30 years indicate that some local populations are declining, whereas others appear stable (Burger 2002, Piatt et al. 2007, COSEWIC 2012).
 Declines in Marbled Murrelet populations in B.C. have been inferred primarily from the reductions in potential nesting habitat throughout much of the B.C. range (Section 4.2 and COSEWIC 2012).
-Limited at-sea surveys covering >10 years (starting 1974-1995), show declining populations overall, but also evidence of stable populations since about 1999 (COSEWIC 2012).
-Repeated radar surveys in six conservation regions across coastal B.C. between 1996 and 2011 showed no overall trend in the sampled Marbled Murrelet populations over this period, but radar counts in the Eastern Vancouver Island conservation region showed evidence of decline from 2003 to 2011 (Bertram et al. in prep.(a)).
-It is not clear if the cause of this decline is habitat loss or poor ocean conditions; this is under investigation.
+Limited at-sea surveys covering >10 years (starting 1974-1995), show declining populations overall, but also show evidence of stable populations since about 1999 (COSEWIC 2012).
+Repeated radar surveys in six conservation regions across coastal B.C. between 1996 and 2011 showed no overall trend in the sampled Marbled Murrelet populations over this period, but radar counts in the Eastern Vancouver Island conservation region showed evidence of decline from 2003 to 2011.
+Further investigation is required to understand the cause of this observation (Bertram et al. in prep.(a)).
+It is not clear if the cause of the estimated decline in Eastern Vancouver Island is habitat loss or a change in ocean conditions.